DanielPNewman/DanielPNewman.github.io/index.md

 Below is a little personal info, and my blog is found in the menu (top left).

-I have just finished a 9.5 month trip vagabonding around Asia and South/Central America with my wife [Amy][2]:
+A photo of me and my wife [Amy][2] during our time vagabonding around Asia and South/Central America for 9.5 months before covid19 took hold:

 {% include figure.html src="public/images/IMG_5834.jpg" %}